stephenjohnlimb/boot/K8s.md

 This means that you can actually do full builds with files from your workspace but actually in an ubuntu virtual machine.
 For example:
 ```
+cd ~/src/boot
 sh ./mvnw spring-boot:build-image
 ```
 Assuming your project has the mvnw wrapper, you can then do a full build of a spring boot app and get a docker image out, directly.
+I'm not sure that I'm that keen on this spring-boot image building process, seems a bit 'magic' and also seems to be pulling down the known world to do a build.

+## Kubectl
+This next part is really all about `kubectl` - this is just a short list of the command options, it really is a bit of a beast.
+But then Kubernetes has a number of aspects to it that need managing.

+I've tried to put the commands in some sort of order that is logical to me.

 #### Common kubectl commands and setup

-Clearly with microk8s you can use the `microk8s kubectl` command directly from the host, but if you want to use kubectl from within a fairly current ubuntu, you can just use the following:
+Clearly with microk8s you can use the `microk8s kubectl` command directly from the host (I use aliases or functions), but if you want to use kubectl from within a fairly current ubuntu, you can just use the following:

 ```
 sudo snap install kubectl --classic